 The growing cybersecurity market means that there will be certain trends that will drive the immediate future of the sector.
 Among trends such as value chain analysis, third-party risk program, and container adoption, there is one that has garnered a major global interest: GDPR.

 The European Union’s General Data Protection Regulation (GDPR) is set to come into effect in May 2018.
 In its essence, the new set of regulations set forth by GDPR allows EU citizens to have better control over the data they are sharing.
 Unlike previous regulations, the jurisdictional extent of GDPR is not limited to the EU borders.
-According to GDPR, it is not just the companies within the EU, but any company that accumulates or manages data of EU citizens will have to be in compliance with the standards.
+Any company that accumulates or manages data of EU citizens will have to be in compliance with the standards.

 Enterprises continue to be at a receiving end of various cyber threats such as the Wannacry ransomware attack that targeted a security flaw on Windows operating systems.
 The extent of the attack was spread across enterprises from approximately 100 countries.

 The impressive numbers that the market shows potential for are bound to have certain implication on enterprises.
 Most importantly, the rate and extent of growth of the cybersecurity market mean that enterprises will have to consider making substantial changes to their existing cybersecurity protocols.
 The BYOD (bring your own device) culture is one such aspect that is triggering the need for advanced cybersecurity systems.